wangamb0212/student_test_2024_fall/README.md

 ## Task 1: Unix command shell and install softwares

 We assume you are comfortable with command-line interface (on Linux or Mac).
-In this task you are going to work with git from command shell, set up the computing environment, and install basic softwares and packages needed for data analysis of Tasks 2 and 3.
+In this task you are going to work with `git` from command shell, set up the computing environment, and install basic softwares and packages needed for data analysis of Tasks 2-4.

 ### Git